-Prerequisite: ACCT101, ARTA130 or ARTA180, BUSA205, BUSA221G, BUSA235, CISC101.
+Prerequisite: ACCT 101, BUSA 205, BUSA 221G, BUSA 235, BUSA 236, CISC101.
 Lecture/Lab Ratio: 3:0.

 BUSA 272 - Finance/Applied Investment Management (3 credits)

 An introduction to the nature of the finance function, to develop a foundation of financial management concepts.
 This will enable to the student to review and analyze financial statements, the time value of money, financial markets, and institutions, estimate risk and return, calculating the cost of capital, and estimating cash flows on capital budgeting projects.
 Students will manage a portfolio of debt and equity securities with the goal of providing an above average, risk-adjusted return.